spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 > without having to pass props down manually at every level.

-Or in other words, you can use the React Context API to avoid [prop drilling] if you need more detail on the concept then I suggest checking out the links provided.
+Or in other words, you can use the React Context API to avoid [prop drilling] if you need more detail on the concept then I please check out the links provided.

-I've gone over implementing the React Context API in my Gatsby blog which I documented as I did it; you can see [how that went here].
+I've previously gone over implementing the React Context API in my Gatsby blog which I documented as I did it; you can see [how that went here].

+> ### Explain the Context API to me.
+>
+> A great resource on explaining the can be found here from
+> [@leighchalliday] with a [great usecase] on the subject.

+### What we're doing...

 For this post we're going to extend the example we created for [styled-components getting started] as it has the majority of the code we'll need to get started with the React Context API.

-We're going to extend that example manage the theme state of the example application.
+We're going to extend that example to manage the theme state of the example application.

-I've added the con

-Great resource on explaining the Context API from Leigh with a great usecase
+So in summary:

+- scaffold out basic CreateReact App
+- use styled components for styling
+- add themes to switch between with the React Context API

+### What we'll need...

+All we'll be needing is an internet connection!
+Because we're going to do all of this in the awesome [CodeSandbox]!

+If you have a GitHub account or not, CodeSandbox will let you get started coding straight away!

 So let's go over theming the basic create react app again, this time instead of adding state to the component we will use the React Context